Phone

 | **1.
 Audio Capture** | Captures the caller's audio stream from the telephony layer.
 Sends it to two parallel processors: speech-to-text and emotion detection.
 Neither blocks the other. | Voice |

 | **2.
 Speech-to-Text** | Converts audio to text using streaming transcription with domain-specific vocabulary boosting.
-Determines when the caller has finished speaking.
-Produces utterance and emotion signals. | Voice |
+Determines when the caller has finished speaking and emits final utterance signals. | Voice |

 | **4.
 Navigation and Response** | The context graph engine selects the right action, chooses the appropriate vocal emotion for the response, generates text, and produces filler speech to cover processing time.
 A unified voice timeline orchestrator coordinates all filler emission, empathy pauses, and tool progress updates through a signal-driven model rather than independent timers. | Engine |

 | **5.
-Text-to-Speech** | Converts the generated text into spoken audio using the nav-selected emotion, pace, and emphasis.
+Text-to-Speech** | Converts the generated text into spoken audio using the emotion selected during navigation, along with pace and emphasis.
 Each utterance carries its own TTS parameters (emotion and speed), so fillers and responses can use different vocal qualities without interference.
 Streams audio back to the caller through the conference. | Voice |

 ## Patient Context Injection